awesome-cloud-dx/awesome-cloud-dx/README.md

 - [Qovery](http://quovery.com) - Deliver Self-Service Infrastructure Faster.
 - [Stacktape](https://www.stacktape.com/) - Still your AWS, but 97% easier.
 - [Zeet](http://zeet.co) - Simplify operations across your clouds.

+### No longer in business
+- Atomized - Enables developers to launch application infrastructure in their favorite cloud provider
+- Cohesive - Modern development platform for fast-moving teams
+- Powertools - The fastest way to ship software on your cloud account
+- RunX Automated Infrastructure on any cloud
+- Tinystacks - Fastest way to deploy your Docker app on AWS
+- Unicorn Platform - Create your AWS infrastructure in seconds

 # Self-hosted PaaS
 Unlike the first category, these don't automatically configure your cloud account - you need to deploy the app yourself